louddog/postyper/readme.txt

 == Changelog ==

+= 0.2 =
+* Drastically improved field editing UI.
+* Added "post" as field type.
+You can now create a field for a type that allows you to select a post of another type.

 = 0.1 =
 * This first version works, but is beta.
 Feel free to use it, but you should expect changes before we hit 1.0.